Equipment Provisioning Agent

 The Equipment Provisioning Agent does not solve one department’s problem.
 It solves the coordination problem between all involved departments.

 Profile derivation instead of individual requests.
 As soon as a hire is recorded in the HR system, the agent derives the complete equipment profile from position, department, and location.
-The profile includes ergonomic baseline ANSI/HFES 100-2007 + UK DSE Regulations 1992 + EU Display Screen Equipment Directive 90/270/EEC compliance, accessibility flag for ADA Title I + UK Equality Act Section 20 reasonable adjustments, cybersecurity baseline ISO 27001 Annex A + EU NIS2 Article 21 risk management measures.
+The profile carries the ergonomic baseline required by the UK DSE Regulations and the EU Display Screen Equipment Directive, any accessibility flag for a reasonable adjustment under the ADA or the UK Equality Act, and the cybersecurity baseline the EU NIS2 Directive requires.
 Not as a recommendation that someone must read and act on - but as a machine-readable requirement list that flows directly into the target systems.

 Parallel routing instead of sequential email chains.
 The agent generates parallel requests to IT, procurement, and facilities from the profile - simultaneously, not sequentially.
 Each request lands in the respective system as a structured order: laptop model and configuration to procurement, account creation and Microsoft Intune MDM enrolment to IT, access badge and ergonomic workstation to facilities management.
 No interpretation needed, no specification queries.